Quebec sovereignty movement: Sovereignty-association

 The history of the relations between French-Canadians and English-Canadians in Canada has been marked by periods of tension.
 After colonizing Canada from 1608 onward, France lost the colony to Great Britain at the conclusion of the Seven Years' War in 1763, in which France ceded control of New France (except for the two small islands of Saint Pierre and Miquelon) to Great Britain, which returned the French West Indian islands they had captured in the 1763 Treaty of Paris.

-Under British rule, French Canadians were supplanted by waves of British immigrants, notably outside of Quebec (where they became a minority) but within the province as well, as much of the province's economy was dominated by English-Canadians.
+Over the next century, French Canadians were supplanted by waves of Anglophone immigrants, notably outside of Quebec (where they became a minority) but within the province as well, as much of the province's economy was dominated by English-Canadians.
 The cause of Québécois nationalism, which waxed and waned over two centuries, gained prominence from the 1960s onward.
 The use of the word "sovereignty" and many of the ideas of this movement originated in the 1967 Mouvement Souveraineté-Association of René Lévesque.
 This movement ultimately gave birth to the Parti Québécois in 1968.

 Sovereignty-association (souveraineté-association) is the combination of two concepts: